After Part 2 we now turn our attention to the southern half of the cemetery … to the left of the central path

 In the far south-west corner of the cemetery is the grave of Isaac and Sarah Meer.
 This is a photo of the grave which I took many years ago.
 As you can see it was not in the best of health even then … I expect that it is now covered with vegetation and so difficult to find.

-Isaac was the son of shoemaker Isaac and Mary (nee Riley) and was born on January 31st 1836, probably down at the Pottery area where the family lived.
+Isaac was the son of shoemaker Isaac and Mary (nee Riley) and was born in Ilkeston on January 31st 1836, probably down at the Pottery area where the family lived.
+His father was a life-long shoemaker/cordwainer though Isaac junior worked as a coal miner.
 He died on December 29th 1874 at his home in Derby Road.

 Sarah Wardle was Isaac’s second wife whom he married in 1859.
 His first wife was Harriet Tunnicliffe, whom he married also in 1859 !!